 - Consume perishable and ready-to-eat foods as soon as possible.

-Q: Should people at high-risk (young children, elderly and people with low immunity) take extra precautions?
+Q: Should people at high-risk (pregnant women, young children, elderly and people with low immunity) take extra precautions?

 A. Yes.
 People at high risk should follow these guidelines: